ralphbarendse/raspispotweb/README.md

 ## Features

 - 🚀 Fully automated installation
-- 🔧 Works on Debian (personally made the script and tested it on a Raspberry Pi 4 (8GB RAM))
+- 🔧 Works on Debian (personally made the script and tested it on and for a Raspberry Pi 4 (8GB RAM))
 - 📦 Installs and configures all dependencies
 - ⏱️ Sets up automatic hourly spot retrieval
 - 🔒 Secure default configuration

+## ⚠️ Precautions

+- Make sure you have SSH access to your target machine before running the script
+- The script will install and configure Nginx - if you already have a web server running, make sure the selected port is available
+- Have your Usenet server details ready (server, username, password)
+- The script needs sudo access on the target machine
+- Backup any existing web server configurations if you have them
+- Initial spot retrieval can take several hours depending on your connection speed
+- Since I made this script for my own use, I didn't add any error handling or checks.
+If something goes wrong, you'll have to figure it out yourself.